 Sean is a postdoctoral fellow in the Department of Epidemiology at Johns Hopkins University.
 His research interests include the ecology and epidemiology of water-borne infectious diseases.
 His primary research focus is the epidemiology of cholera in Africa.
 He is currently modeling cholera vaccination strategies and developing statistical modeling techniques to map the spatial and spatiotemporal burden of cholera throughout Africa.
 He has also studied the dynamics and ecology of other diseases including plague, Ebola, MERS, chikungunya, and Lyme disease.
 Sean has a PhD in Zoology from Oregon State University and was previously a Climate and Health Posdoctoral Fellow with the National Center for Atmospheric Research (NCAR) and the Centers for Disease Control and Prevention (CDC).

-Qifang is a research assistant in the infectious disease dynamics group.
+Qifang is a PhD student in the infectious disease dynamics group.
 She received her MHS in Epidemiology from JHSPH in 2014 and B.S.E in biomedical engineering from Duke University in 2012.
 While at JHSPH, Qifang spent a summer in Bangladesh implementing the WASH Benefits Saliva Study.
 She is interested in studying spatio-temporal dynamics of disease transmission and the implications on control measures, and her works have focused on Cholera and Dengue.

 Lelia is a PhD student in infectious disease epidemiology.
 Her research interests include TB diagnosis, prevention, and control, and the epidemiology of emerging diseases.
 Prior to JHSPH, Lelia worked as an epidemiologist at UCSF studying the implementation of TB diagnostics in Vietnam and Uganda.
 Lelia has a BA in Public Health from Johns Hopkins University and an MSc in Epidemiology from the London School of Hygiene and Tropical Medicine.